-I try and write blogs which can be accessed by anyone at anytime with minimal prior knowledge.
-However in this case you probably do need a understanding of what #FOAM is.
-It’s probably useful to also read @boringEM‘s thought provoking commentary on methods to evaluate #FOAMed sites.
+I try and write blogs which can be accessed by anyone, at anytime, with minimal prior knowledge.
+However in this case you probably do need a understanding of what #FOAM and it would be useful to also read @boringEM‘s thought provoking commentary on methods to evaluate #FOAMed sites.
 Essentially he proposes a number of metrics to evaluate, and potentially, rank #FOAMed resources.
-A number of tweets following this got me thinking of a potential conceptual challenge that may inhibit the debate:
+A number of tweets about this got me thinking of a potential conceptual challenge that may inhibit the debate:

 @precordialthump is this the inevitable journalizing of FOAM?
 Impact factors and ranking smacks of medical journals.

 — Bob Stuntz (@BobStuntz) June 23, 2013

 — Simon Carley (@EMManchester) June 23, 2013

 @EMManchester as you know, I think these metrics are merely an indicator or exposure / influence – NOT quality or scholarship unfortunately